JSRocksHQ/jsrockshq.github.io/README.md

 git commit -m "my awesome article"
 ```

-- push and open a pull-request for the src branch
+- push and open a pull-request for the `src` branch
 ```shell
 git push origin src
 ```
 Go to your forked repository's page on Github.com and create a pull-request.

 ## Issues
-You can help us by finding a bug on the website, a typo in an article or even a wrong sentence.
+You can help us by finding a bug in the website, a typo in an article or even an incorrect sentence.
-File an [issue](https://github.com/es6rocks/es6rocks.github.io/issues) about it, and we'll solve ASAP.
+File an [issue](https://github.com/es6rocks/es6rocks.github.io/issues) about it, and we'll solve it ASAP.